-6.2.8 Studies of the monolithic final stage: A+ and beyond
+6.3.7 Studies of the monolithic final stage: A+ and beyond

-Extensive characterization (strength, dimensions, mechanical loss) of fused silica fibers as suspension elements [250, 251], produced using both oxy-hydrogen and laser-based pulling techniques [252], has been done.
-Welding techniques and silicate bonding techniques including characterization of associated losses [253] has been done, along with extensive exploration on the ear shape and fiber shape.
+Extensive characterization (strength, dimensions, mechanical loss) of fused silica fibers as suspension elements [280, 281], produced using both oxy-hydrogen and laser-based pulling techniques [282], has been done.
+Welding techniques and silicate bonding techniques including characterization of associated losses [283] has been done, along with extensive exploration on the ear shape and fiber shape.

-Several monolithic suspensions (4 per detector since O1) have been installed in Advanced LIGO, with the end test masses currently undergoing re-installation in the downtime between O2 and O3, to enable test masses with improved coatings and annular reaction masses.
+Several monolithic suspensions (4 per detector since O1) have been installed in Advanced LIGO, with the end test masses having undergone re-installation in the downtime between O2 and O3, to enable test masses with improved coatings and annular reaction masses.
 Integration of the suspensions into the Advanced LIGO interferometers has significantly reduced the low frequency thermal noise, to allow access to the 10 Hz to 40 Hz range of the interferometer.
 As the interferometer noise is improved, participation of experts will be critical to understanding the interferometer performance.

 Several areas of research could yield enhancements to Advanced LIGO suspensions.
-Further understanding and characterizing of losses in silica fibers including investigations of nonlinear thermoelastic noise and of surface losses could lead to improvements.
+Further understanding and characterizing of losses in silica fibers including investigations of non-linear thermoelastic noise and of surface losses could lead to improvements.
 Changes in fiber neck shape including shorter neck and thicker stock could lead to enhanced thermal noise performance.
 Research is also underway to further understand the role of weld loss in addition to techniques to observe and ameliorate stress in the weld regions.
 Furthermore, an increase in strength of the fibers could allow reduction in cross-section and in vertical bounce frequency, enhancing isolation.
 Investigations of the silicate bond mechanical loss and strength as a function of time and following temperature treatments are underway to reduce further the loss contribution and optimize ear design.
 As noted in 3.1.4, increased fiber stress can move the bounce/roll modes below 10 Hz which reduces the requirements on passive or active damping of these modes.
 A test suspension has been hanging at 1 GPa for over 3 years at LIGO Hanford, and a further series of tests at stresses up to 1.5 GPa will verify the robustness of an engineered suspension.
 Such an upgrade can easily be incorporated into a 60 cm aLIGO QUAD system operating at higher fibre stress (to lower the vertical bounce mode out of band and increase the violin modes) such as in A+, or an upgraded longer/heavier system for beyond A+.

 Suitable prototype long fibres manufactured from thicker diameter stock material have been demonstrated, and the necessary prototype upgrades to fibre pulling and characterisation equipment have been undertaken.
 Laser welding, which has been proven on larger test ear horns, has been tested and provisionally shown to work.
-The research has led on to preparation for demonstration of the first four fibre 1.2m long heavy mass (120-200kg) suspension.
-Long term fibre stress corrosion experiments are ongoing to demonstrate and characterise the longevity of fibres supporting a higher working stress, in the stress regime of 1-5 GPa [254].
+The research has led to the demonstration of the first four fibre 1.2m long heavy mass (120-200kg) suspension, and this 4 fibre large mass test hang was successfully undertaken in September 2018.
+This suspension continues to hang successfully, 10 months after installation, with 1.2m fibres, under stress of 1-1.2GPa and suspending 140 kg.
+These fibres have geometries for thermoelastic noise nulling already highly developed.
+In addition, long term fibre stress corrosion experiments are ongoing to demonstrate and characterise the longevity of fibres supporting a higher working stress, in the stress regime of 1-5 GPa [230].